 Here are a few choices:

-1 & 1 Hosting – Another decent hosting company offering around the same quality VPS and shared hosting.
+1 & 1 Hosting – Another decent hosting company was offering around the same quality VPS and shared hosting.

 Here are the steps to get your travel blog started.

-I used Siteground in this example but they should all be similar across different hosting companies.
+I used Siteground in this example, but they should all be similar across different hosting companies.

 I suggest starting out with the 1-year StartUp program.
 It works out to be $3.95 per month as opposed to the $9.95 per month for a year.
-Sure, investing on your travel blog is a significant commitment, but if you are aiming to build a successful one from the start, it is important to get into the right mindset.
+Sure, investing in your travel blog is a significant commitment, but if you are aiming to build a successful one from the start, it is essential to get into the right mindset.
 If you go into it thinking you are in for the long haul like a marriage, then you are more dedicated to making it happen.

 Part 4: Install WordPress and Optimize the Website

-Once you’ve signed up for hosting you will have an interface like this one called CPanel.
+Once you’ve signed up for hosting, you will have an interface like this one called CPanel.
 Here you can install WordPress.
 Follow the steps outlined by the Install Wizard.

-What is a CMS and what is WordPress?
+What is a CMS, and what is WordPress?

 Find the security tab in CPanel and click on Let’s Encrypt.
-Let’s Encrypt is a free, automated and open certificate authority.
+Let’s Encrypt is a free, automated, and open certificate authority.
 Go ahead and install it for your domain.
-Once it’s approved you are now ready to access your site via https protocol.
+Once it’s approved, you are now ready to access your site via https protocol.

 SSL stands for Secure Sockets Layer

-Now it’s time optimize your WordPress Installation by enabling caching and CDN.
-If you went with Siteground, they have their own Caching plugin that you can control under CPanel and WordPress.
-If not, you can download W3 Total Cache plugin or similar.
+Now it’s time to optimize your WordPress Installation by enabling caching and CDN.
+If you went with Siteground, they have their Caching plugin that you can control under CPanel and WordPress.
+If not, you can download the W3 Total Cache plugin or similar.
 Caching helps in speeding up your website by temporarily storing your frequently used data for faster retrieval.

 Click on SuperCacher to start the options of caching your website for better performance.
-SiteGround SuperCacher was developed by their server optimization experts to increase the number of hits your site can handle seamlessly and drastically boost its loading speed.
+SiteGround SuperCacher was developed by its server optimization experts to increase the number of hits your site can handle seamlessly and drastically boost its loading speed.

 This screen gives you the options of several caching methods.
 Stick with Static Cache for now.

 You can use Cloudflare basic, offered as an option by Siteground.
 A CDN distributes your content across a larger area.
-So say, your web host has their server located in San Jose, California.
+So say, your web host has its server located in San Jose, California.
 Somebody accessing your blog in California is going to load it faster than somebody in Sweden does.
 That’s where a CDN comes in – it places your content in their network.
-Therefore, they might have a server located in Norway and a copy of your content served to everyone in Sweden and the general area.
+Therefore, they might have a server located in Norway, and a copy of your content served to everyone in Sweden and the general area.